Mauritius

 Fallen Angels

-Fallen Angels Pet Rescue focuses on the rescue, rehabilitation and rehoming of domestic animals that are Forgotten, Abandoned (abused), Lost, Lonely, Emaciated and Neglected (FALLEN).
-Network for Animals has been supporting Fallen Angels for the past five years through providing food, funding sterilization drives and assisting with emergency dog and cat rescues and rehabilitation.
+Fallen Angels Pet Rescue works in South Africa's Western Cape, mostly in deeply impoverished urban areas.
+The organization focuses on the rescue, rehabilitation and rehoming of domestic animals that are forgotten, abandoned (abused, lost, lonely, emaciated, and neglected (fallen)).
+Network for Animals has supported Fallen Angels for the past seven years by providing food, funding sterilization drives and assisting with emergency dog and cat rescues and rehabilitation.
+We also recently raised funds for a crucial vaccination campaign amidst a horrific distemper outbreak, helping to save the lives of 1,000 dogs.

 Fur-Get-Me-Knot

 Dogs are often condemned to lives of misery in the Westlake township, located in the South African city of Cape Town.
-Rife with poverty and crime, animals there are often subjected to neglect, starvation, abuse, dogfighting and over-breeding.
-We support Fur-Get-Me-Knot, a small group of volunteers who are dedicated to helping the animals there.
-Together with Fur-Get-Me-Knot, we help the animals of Westlake by providing food, medical care and vital vaccinations, and sterilization.
+Animals there are often subjected to neglect, starvation, abuse, dogfighting and over-breeding.
+We support Fur-Get-Me-Knot, a small group of volunteers who help animals in the area.
+Together, we help provide food, medical care, vital vaccinations and sterilization.
 We also educate owners on how to properly care for their animals.

 KZN Valley Dogs

-Every Sunday, KZN Valley Dogs ventures into South Africa’s Valley of a Thousand Hills near Durban to feed and provide medical care for mistreated dogs in rural and impoverished communities.
-Here, dogs are exploited by illegal syndicates known as “taxi hunts.”
+Here, illegal organizations known as "taxi hunts" exploit dogs.
 This barbaric sport sees groups of up to 30 men and packs of more than 100 starved and frightened street dogs set out to kill.
 Dogs in these hunts are deliberately starved and are then sent to hunt small animals.
 Dogs are rated and bets are placed, and those that don’t “make money” are killed, often in gruesome ways.
 Even more are abandoned with broken bones and festering wounds.

 Zimbabwe